hollance/TheKissOfShame/README.md

 - [Yannick Bonnefoy](https://nanopsy.tv/) — GUI

-Updates and improvements by [Matthijs Hollemans](https://audiodev.blog).
+Updates and improvements by [Matthijs Hollemans](https://audiodev.blog) and contributors.

 This program is free software: you can redistribute it and/or modify it under the terms of the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.